coolnikitav/CodingLearning/purdue-masters/ece55900-mos-vlsi-design/lecture-2-mosfets.md

 ## Body Effect (Non-Zero Source-To-Body Voltage)
 - Q1: What should be the voltage of the body of an n-mosfet?
 What about a p-mosfet?
 Why?
-- Q: How does relationship between surface and bulk potential change if we account for the body effect?
+- Q: How does the body effect impact the energy barrier?

 ![image](https://github.com/user-attachments/assets/34d5751f-9f11-4ee0-b840-d92dfabf1860)